COMBASE/cloud-api-v3-js-client/docs/ProductsApi.md

   'revision': 789, // Number | last revision number, objects with a greater revision than this will be returned 'includeDeleted': true, // Boolean | indicates deleted objects should be loaded or not (default: false) 'productCodes': "productCodes_example", // String | at least one product code to filter by (multiple separated by comma; max.
 10)
-  'commodityGroup': "commodityGroup_example", // String | commodity group id or number to filter by 'assortment': "assortment_example", // String | assortment id or number to filter by 'tag': "tag_example" // String | tag id or number to filter by };
+  'commodityGroup': "commodityGroup_example", // String | commodity group id  to filter by 'assortment': "assortment_example", // String | assortment id to filter by 'tag': "tag_example" // String | tag id to filter by };

 var callback = function(error, data, response) {